How to Create a Folder using PowerShell?

 New-Item -Path "C:\" -Name "Temp" -ItemType Directory

 This cmdlet takes parameters such as “-Path” for the parent directory, “-Name” for the name of the Folder, “-ItemType” for the File or Directory, and so on.
 The force parameter doesn’t overwrite the folder, but gets the existing folder object with its contents intact.
+The double quotes wrap the parameters, such as Path, so that you can use special characters like Space in it.

 This will create a new folder with the specified name “Temp” in the specified location “C:\”, If the C:\Temp directory doesn’t exist.
 The following command creates a directory named “Temp” in the current directory.